kevinegstorf/vanilla-chuck/README.md

 - add client side DB in localstorage √
     - create favorites in DB √
     - show all favortis from DB √
-    - store selected joke as favorite
+    - store selected joke as favorite √
     - add joke search feature
-- fix styles
-- look at lighthouse and fix low numbers
-- add title and icons on each page
-- add labels correct on favorite jokes page
-- add labels correct on signup page
-- fix styling signup page
-- check lighthouse to see what needs to be done

 ## Later
+- show no jokes selected and redirect to home
 - Change order jokes
 - form validation clientside
 - form validation from db error returnen